Bozar/OneMoreLevel/README.md

 * Force reload: A random seed and world tag.
 * Replay dungeon: The same seed and world tag.
 * Replay world: A random seed and the same world tag.

+[!]
+In order to force reload by mouse, left-click the grid that is just outside the bottom right corner of the dungeon, or, put it in another way, the grid that is on the left end of the RNG seed.

 Following keys are available in Help menu.